-In addition to the deactivation of individual peaks you can also exclude whole areas in the diffraction pattern from the figure-of-merit calculation.
+You can exclude whole areas in the diffraction pattern from the figure-of-merit calculation.
+This is comparable to cropping area(s) from the diffraction pattern: Peaks of reference entries in the excluded areas are not take into account, or in other words, it does not matter if they are present or not.
 This can be useful e.g. if the quality of the data above a certain 2theta value is rather doubtful.

 There are two ways to exclude a pattern range: